Language-Mapping/.github/CONTRIBUTING.md

 ### Rebasing

 Avoid rebasing and force-pushing once you've opened a pull request.
 This rewrites history and makes it more difficult for the person reviewing your code to see active changes.

 ## Branches

+If a branch corresponds directly to an issue, the branch name should be prefixed by the issue number and a period followed by a concise slug for the issue name (e.g. `423.user-avatar`).

-Branch names should start with first letter of first name + last name, followed by a forward slash, and a descriptive message that explains the intention of the branch.
+If there is no corresponding issue, branch names should start with first letter of first name + last name, followed by a forward slash, and a descriptive message that explains the intention of the branch.
 Words should be separated by hyphens.

 The important part is to use a consistent identifier as the first part of the branch name that makes it easy to tell who made the branch at a glance.